Prospective Students

 Applying to become a member of the UA Horn Studio is a two-step process:

-- Apply to the University of Arizona through the platform Slate (acceptance is based on academic records and history) **be sure to select Music as your major — if you are interested in a music minor, please email Prof. Lundy: jlundy@arizona.edu
+1. Apply to the University of Arizona through the platform Slate (acceptance is based on academic records and history) **be sure to select Music as your major — if you are interested in double degree or a music minor, please email Prof. Lundy: jlundy@arizona.edu

-Grad students need to make a separate application on getacceptd.com (that should be phased out by 2024 auditions).
+Grad students need to make a separate application on getacceptd.com.
 More information about the application process can be found here.
 You are encouraged to email Prof. Lundy at jlundy@email.arizona.edu with any questions or to schedule a preliminary lesson.

 Audition Dates & Repertoire

-- Live auditions for Fall 2023 admission will be held on January 28 and February 11 in Tucson, AZ.
+• Live auditions for Fall 2024 admission will be held on February 10 and 24 in Tucson, AZ.
 Specific music requirements are below.

 Undergraduate Audition Repertoire: